UbaidSarhandi/Basic-Calculator/README.md

 # Basic Calculator

-A basic calculator for simple and fast calculations
+A basic calculator for simple and fast calculations.

-#WHAT I LEARNED
+# Made For

+Software Construction Course, as a assignment.

+# What I Learned

  * Basic Coding
  * Basic Algorithms